-The status of the ACNLSP area as a regional node and beach together with the determination of the EPA that environmental values of the site are protected elsewhere means that the CHRMAP can appropriately consider a foreshore reserve that provides for the values and services that are required for a regional beach destination without an additional area provision for protection and preservation of environmental values.
+The status of the ACVLSP area as a regional node and beach together with the determination of the EPA that environmental values of the site are protected elsewhere, guided the consideration of a foreshore reserve that provides for the values and services that are required for a regional beach destination.
+Land to be set aside in public ownership is nominated as 'Coastal Foreshore' on Plan 1.
+This includes an area of additional coastal foreshore adjacent to the '100-year coastal processes line' where values, functions and assets can be located at the end of the planning timeframe.
+Moreover, the additional Coastal Foreshore area provides an opportunity for drainage to be accommodated beyond the area at risk of physical coastal processes over the 100-year planning timeframe.

-The values and services required to be accommodated within the ACNLSP foreshore reserve are therefore defined as:
+The values and services required to be accommodated within the ACVLSP foreshore reserve are therefore defined as:

-- Recreation and safety provided through development of surf lifesaving club and associated facilities and as well as other public recreation facilities such as landscaped areas, shelters, seating, tables, barbeques and a playground. - Public access to the beach a high level of access is required to support outcomes of the AEDSP which sought to protect the environmental values of the foreshore reserve in other areas of the coast by focusing recreational activity at this location.
+- Recreation and safety provided through development of Surf Life Saving Club and associated facilities and as well as other public recreation facilities such as landscaped areas, shelters, seating, tables, barbeques and a playground. - Public access to the beach a high level of access is required to support outcomes of the AEDSP which sought to protect the environmental values of the foreshore reserve in other areas of the coast by focusing recreational activity at this location.

 These values and services can be adequately provided for within the area considered to be at risk from coastal processes within the 100 year planning timeframe.
-The surf life saving club has been accommodated beyond the area considered to be at risk from coastal processes within a 42 year timeframe.
-Whilst the location of the surf lifesaving club is indicatively shown on Plan 1, the final location will need to be addressed through a Foreshore Management Plan.
-It should also be noted that the surf lifesaving club is an item under the Alkimos-Eglinton Development Contributions Plan.
+Where land in public ownership is required beyond the planning timeframe for these values and services, it has been specifically nominated as Coastal Foreshore on Plan 1.
+The Surf Life Saving Club has been accommodated beyond the area considered to be at risk from coastal processes within a 42 year timeframe.

+Whilst the location of the Surf Life Saving Club is indicatively shown on Plan 1, the final location will need to be addressed through a Foreshore Management Plan.
+It should also be noted that the Surf Life Saving Club is an item under the Alkimos-Eglinton Development Contributions Plan.

-Key outcomes from the CHRMAP which have been incorporated into the ACNLSP include:
+Key outcomes from the CHRMAP which have been incorporated into the ACVLSP include:

-- Establishment of a foreshore reserve which will ensure that the area can continue to provide values, functions and uses required if coastal hazards are realised over the planning timeframe; and - Permanent locations for infrastructure critical to the functioning of the regional beach (car parking and surf lifesaving club house) have been identified within or adjacent to the foreshore reserve.
+• Establishment of a foreshore reserve which will ensure that the area can continue to provide values, functions and uses required if coastal hazards are realised over the planning timeframe, including area of additional coastal foreshore; and

+• Permanent locations for infrastructure critical to the functioning of the regional beach (car parking and Surf Life Saving Club House) have been identified within or adjacent to the foreshore reserve.